-In summary, we observed that the specific implementation of audio instructions and the design of the visual overlays influences task performance, especially in complex and dynamic virtual environments.
+In the experiments, we observed that the specific implementation of audio instructions and the design of the visual overlays may influence the performance, especially in complex and dynamic virtual environments.
+In the future, studies will be designed with more complex audio commands and visual overlays.
 Further experiments conducted using dyadic or confederate-based designs will also be considered to evaluate other communication modalities or 3D user interfaces to support collaborative guidance in immersive environments.